sharpvik/hangman/README.md

 # Hangman Game
 This is a simple Hangman game done in Python.

+## What's new
+In the latest commit, letter **validation fixed**.
+The game will now reject any symbols other than letters and a dash "-" because it is used is some English words like "good-bye".

 ## How to run
 1. To run this game you need to make sure you have **Python** installed on your machine.
 Except for that - it's really easy.
 2. **Download** this directory as a **ZIP file** by pressing the big green button *Clone or Download* -> *Download ZIP*.